ghosh-vishnu/Dog_Care-AI/API_TESTING_GUIDE.md

 5. **Use Postman Pre-request Scripts** to auto-refresh tokens if expired
 6. **Test pagination** for list endpoints (if applicable)
 7. **Test role-based access** - try admin endpoints as regular user
+8. **Test ownership** - try accessing other users' pets, health records, subscriptions
+9. **Test soft delete** - verify pets can be restored after deletion
+10. **Test date validations** - try past dates for appointments, future dates for vaccinations
+11. **Test query parameters** - use filters, search, and ordering for list endpoints
+12. **Test partial updates** - use PATCH for updating only specific fields

 ---